AshtonKem/AshtonKem.github.io/source/_posts/2013-10-23-moving-to-denver.markdown

 ---

-You know those hilarious "pranks" where someone posts something embarassing someone else's Facebook account?
+You know those hilarious "pranks" where someone posts something embarrassing someone else's Facebook account?
 Apparently in the improv community of Chicago the standard prank is to post something saying that they've accepted a lead role, and that they're moving to Denver, Colorado.
 We found this out when some improv actors at our going away